pyrtlsdr/pyrtlsdr/README.md

 # Credit

-Credit to dbasden for his earlier wrapper [python-librtlsdr](https://github.com/dbasden/python-librtlsdr).
+Credit to dbasden for his earlier wrapper [python-librtlsdr](https://github.com/dbasden/python-librtlsdr) and all the contributers on GitHub.

 Copyright (C) 2013 by Roger <https://github.com/roger->